From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: From Monge-Ampère equations to psh envelopes

 By Lemma \ref{lem:unif estimate in the khler case} $u_{\beta}$ is uniformly bounded and by the Laplacian estimate in Prop \ref{prop:laplace estimate in khler case} combined with Green's formula the gradients of $u_{\beta}$ are uniformly bounded.
 Hence, it follows from basic compactness results that, after perhaps passing to a subsequence, $u_{\beta}$ converges to a function $u$ in $\mathcal{C}^{1,\alpha}(X)$ for any fixed $\alpha\in]0,1[.$ It will thus be enough to show that $u=u_{\theta}$ (since this will show that any limit point of $\{u_{\beta}\}$ is uniquely determined and coincides with $u_{\theta}$).
-But this follows from Theorem \ref{thm:conv in energy khler case} which implies that that $u_{\beta}$ converges to $u_{\theta}$ in $L^{1}(X).$
+But this follows from either Theorem \ref{thm:conv in energy khler case} or Proposition \ref{prop:explicit rate in k=0000E4hler case}.